Factors associated with overweight or obesity in children under five years old: a rapid review

 The strong (high-certainty) evidence shows that there are certain things that could support children to have a healthier weight.
 Two examples are:

-- helping overweight women (who are thinking about, or trying to get pregnant) to lose weight, and
+- helping women living with overweight (who are thinking about, or trying to get pregnant) to lose weight, and

 - providing opportunities for children of working mothers to eat healthier foods and be more physically active.